isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Carbon Tax.md

 us to meet our long-term commitments.
 Notwithstanding, the Government is committed to help Singaporean households cope with the rising cost of living, whether this is driven by carbon tax or other factors.</p>
-<p>As announced at Budget 2024, additional U-Save rebates will also be disbursed
+<p>As announced at Budget 2025, additional U-Save rebates will be disbursed
-as part of the enhanced Assurance Package to help HDB households cope with the increases in utility bills.
-Eligible HDB households will receive 2.5 times the amount of regular GSTV – U-Save, or up to $950, in the 2024 financial year.</p>
+to help eligible HDB households offset their utilities expenses.
+These HDB households will receive up to $760 worth of U-Save rebates for Financial Year 2025.</p>
 <p><strong>5.
 How would the Government ensure that consumers are not over-charged by electricity retailers passing on more than 100 per cent of the carbon tax to consumers?</strong>
 </p>
 <p>Today’s electricity retail market is competitive and discourages retailers